sanjeevkumarray/Parking-Lot-Service/README.md

 docker-compose up --build

 API Endpoints
-POST /parking-lots: Create a new parking lot.
-POST /vehicles/park: Park a vehicle.
-POST /vehicles/unpark/:id: Unpark a vehicle.
-GET /parking-lots/:id/free-slots: Get free slots in a parking lot.
-Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request.

-API Endpoints
-POST /parking-lots: Create a new parking lot.
+ -POST /parking-lots: Create a new parking lot.
-POST /vehicles/park: Park a vehicle.
+ -POST /vehicles/park: Park a vehicle.
-POST /vehicles/unpark/:id: Unpark a vehicle.
+-POST /vehicles/unpark/:id: Unpark a vehicle.
-GET /parking-lots/:id/free-slots: Get free slots in a parking lot.
+-GET /parking-lots/:id/free-slots: Get free slots in a parking lot.

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.

 This concise README covers all essential aspects of your Parking Lot Service project, including setup instructions, features, development guidelines, and licensing information.
 Adjust the placeholders (`yourusername`, `myusername`, `mypassword`, `DB_HOST`) according to your project's actual details before publishing.